 What is TestSharing?

-TestSharing is a database and crowdfunding platform for consumer requested food testing.
-It's your new mobile tool to find out what is really in your favorite food!
+TestSharing is a digital platform for consumer requested food testing.
+We submit food items selected by our users to professional laboratories and deliver results on contaminants found in food.
+Testsharing is your new favorite mobile app to find out what is really in your food!

 Is TestSharing free?